Last updated: February 19, 2022

-Perched on a cliff edge high above the Grose Valley, the Victoria Falls lookout is the starting point of a short but very steep bushwalk to two of the prettiest waterfalls in the Blue Mountains.
+Perched on a cliff edge overlooking the Grose Valley, the Victoria Falls Lookout is the starting point of a short but steep bushwalk to two of the prettiest waterfalls in the Blue Mountains.

-Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, with the nearby cascades further upstream also worth a visit.
+Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, and the nearby Victoria Creek Cascades further upstream is a smaller waterfall in beautiful surroundings.

 Victoria Falls Track | |